BAALBEK ACROPOLIS | THE EGYPTIAN SPHINX | THE GREAT PYRAMID | ROCKWALL TEXAS | TIAHUANACU | CUZCO & SACSAHUAMAN | THE NAZCA LINES | THE LIXUS RUINS

 Any site exhibiting apparent architectural features, sophisticated masonry-laying techniques, intelligent orientation, inscriptions as well as artifactswhich has so far been classified as a "natural formation"is more than due a thorough, systematic re-evaluation by professionals.
 Only recently the popular geologist Scott Wolter (2014) had the stones tested for magnetic orientation, and the test indicated that the formation is entirely natural.
-Such a test is rather definitive, but I'm reluctant to accept a conclusion based solely on a test presented on a TV show.
-More serious work needs to be done before the question can be settled.
+Such a test sounds rather definitive; but I'm reluctant to accept a conclusion based solely on a single test presented on a TV show.
+Intensive work is necessary before the question can be settled decisively.

 TOP of Page

 Tiahuanacu has been called "the Baalbek of the New World."
 It is a prehistoric ruined city, complete with harbor (Posnansky, 1945), located in the Bolivian Andes some 15 miles from Lake Titicaca, lying 12,500 feet above sea-level!
 Why would a seaport be built more than 2 miles above sea-level?
 Theories about how this happens to be are several, one of which will be mentioned here.
 Although a lot could be written about Tiahuanacu, my treatment of it here will be extremely limited.